devsecops/bootcamp/Week-1/ASSIGNMENTS.md

 ```
 It should return back an empty table.
 If you got an error then go back through steps 2 and 3 to make sure you have configured the AWS CLI properly.

-If you receive and error regarding lack of permisions, you can add permissions to your user by entering IAM.
+If you receive and error regarding lack of permissions, you can add permissions to your user by entering IAM.
 Then, select "users" in the sidebar.
 Select the desired user, click the permissions tab and then "Attach Policy".
 Attach the desired policy.
-Then try to run the command.
+Then try to run the command again.

 -----
 PS: Your pull request should include: